- How does the lower concessional contributions cap work?

-How will the lower concessional contributions caps work?
+How does the lower concessional contributions cap work?

-The annual $25,000 concessional cap will be indexed periodically, in $2,500 increments, rounded down to the nearest multiple of $2,500.
+The annual $25,000 concessional cap is to be indexed periodically, in $2,500 increments, rounded down to the nearest multiple of $2,500.
 Indexation will be in line with the annual increase in full-time average weekly ordinary time earnings (AWOTE).

-Note: Before 15 September 2016, the start date for the 5-year concessional catch-up concession was 1 July 2017, but the start date has now been deferred by 12 months, to 1 July 2018.
-The government has stated that the deferral of this concession is a budgetary decision, to partially offset the cost of re-introducing an annual non-concessional contributions cap (for a summary of all proposed super policies, see SuperGuide article Latest superannuation changes: 2017/2018 guide).
+Note: Before 15 September 2016, the start date for the 5-year concessional contributions catch-up opportunity was 1 July 2017, but the start date has now been deferred by 12 months, to 1 July 2018.
+The government has stated that the deferral of this concession is a budgetary decision, to partially offset the cost of re-introducing an annual non-concessional contributions cap, rather than a lifetime limit that the government had initially announced (for a summary of all the latest super policies, see SuperGuide article Latest superannuation changes: 2017/2018 guide).

 How does the lower $25,000 concessional cap affect defined benefit fund members?

 For a funded defined benefit fund member, the amount of their “notional taxed contributions” for a financial year, counts towards the person’s concessional contributions cap.
 Note that other contributions made to the funded defined benefit fund, that are not included in notional taxed contributions, do not count towards the person’s concessional contributions cap.